-This fraternal year, the focus of our publicity efforts will be on three specific areas:
+This fraternal year, the focus of our publicity efforts will again be focusing on these areas:

-- Bringing more visibility to all state-wide Knights of Columbus programs. - Encouraging and helping councils take advantage of everything a quality publicity effort before and after all programs/events can bring them. - Collecting and sharing program/event ideas from councils throughout the state and how they publicized their event(s).
+- Visibility and awareness of state-wide Knights of Columbus programs. - Encouraging and helping councils take advantage of everything a quality publicity effort, before and after all programs/events, can bring. - Collecting and sharing program/event ideas from councils throughout the state and publishing these on our state website in the "Around the State" section.